 Biryani is a true Punjabi favourite and found in many of the restaurants in Lahore!
 A complete "one-pot" meal with raita/chutney or can be a superb accompaniment with any any curry.
 Takes 30-40 minutes and serves 4

-- 1 jar (270g) Balti Tarka Sauce
+1 jar (270g) Balti Tarka Sauce

-- 250g basmati rice
+250g basmati rice

-- 250g mince lamb, mutton or beef
+250g mince lamb, mutton or beef

 250g mixed frozen veg (may also substitute for cashew nuts, raisins or other veg)

-- 1 medium sized chopped onion
+1 medium sized chopped onion

-- Soak 250g of basmati rice in cold water for at least 30 minutes
+Soak 250g of basmati rice in cold water for at least 30 minutes

-- Brown 250g of mince lamb/mutton/beef for 2-3 mins in 1tbsp oil
+Brown 250g of minced lamb, mutton or beef for 2-3 mins in 1tablespoon of oil

-- 4. Add 300ml water
+Add 300ml water to the large pan.

-- In a 3rd pan, fry one chopped onion in one tablespoon of oil until golden brown
+In a 3rd pan, fry one chopped onion in one tablespoon of oil until golden brown.

-- To layer the biryani, split the rice into 3 equal portions.
-Create rice layer with one.
+To layer, the Biryani split the rice into three equal portions.
+Create a rice layer with one.
 Add half of the Balti curry as the 2nd layer.
-Add a second portion of rice as the 3rd layer.
+Add the second portion of rice as the 3rd layer.
 Add the remaining curry as layer number 4.

-- Place lid on the pot and leave to steam through for 5-10 minutes on a very low heat before serving.
+Place lid on the pot and leave to steam through for 5-10 minutes on shallow heat before serving.

 To finish, serve with fresh salad, chutney or raita.